 Waiting for our tender transfer to the small port of Akaroa I amused myself by watching Hector’s dolphins swim around the ship.
 They are the smallest and rarest of dolphins.

 The transfer took around 15 minutes through a placid bay, protected from the ocean by the surrounding volcanic geography.
 A very pretty way to visit the settlement.
 The Columbus seemed tiny in comparison to the backdrop of mountains and volcanic plugs.

 After disembarking we left the pier and walked into the town, first visiting the small wooden Methodist church to enjoy the cool interior and admire the stained glass windows.
 A little later we entered the Catholic church, though didn’t investigate further as the priest was getting ready for a noon mass and we left him to his preparation.

 The Akaroa Museum was our next stop and what a gem it proved to be.
-After watching a very informative video in the history of the settlement we spent time considering the many artefacts and displays.
-A must visit to any one new to the area.
+After watching a very informative video on the history of the settlement we spent time considering the many artefacts and displays.
+A must-visit to anyone new to the area.